hobo71/fb-account-kit-login/readme.txt

 * Added: An option to redirect on custom page after a successful login.
 * Added: An settings to set custom error text if an unregistered user tries to login to website.
 * Tweak: Now Administrator can link phone to email to the other existing account from their account.
+* Tweak: Now every login via this plugin will be treated with wp_login action.
+* Added: Some filters for future releases.

 = 1.0.2 =